Blog>How-To Guides>How to fix cracks in plaster

 How do you repair deep cracks in UK plaster walls?

 When it comes to deep cracks, it’s difficult not to worry about any further implications regarding the structural integrity of your home.
-The truth is that it’s possible to repair these cracks yourself, although if they recur or are especially deep you may need to hire an expert to deal with them.
+You can repair these cracks yourself, but for peace of mind, we recommend hiring an expert to deal with them.

 Which trade should you use for the job?